maxvonhippel/OSMHistoryServer/README.md

 More information can be found in the [Wiki](https://github.com/maxvonhippel/OSMHistoryServer/wiki).

 You can reach Max on Twitter [`@_m_vh`](https://twitter.com/_m_vh), or Kathmandu Living Labs [@KTMLivingLabs](https://twitter.com/KTMLivingLabs).
 We accept and welcome pull requests!
 But regardless, feel free to fork. **MIT License with Attribution.**

+Note: **Please remember** to change the security key in your settings.py when you set up your server.